paritytech/devops-guide/src/guides/parachain_deployment.md

 Clone the project at [paritytech/parachain-deployment-quickstart](https://github.com/paritytech/parachain-deployment-quickstart/) and follow instructions in the `kubernetes` folder.

 ## Register and activate your Parachain on the Relaychain

-### Reserve a ParaId on Rococo

-Note: although it is possible to use specific UIs for registering your parachain, this guide only documents how to do it by submitting extrinsics directly through the Polkadot.js Console.

-To get reserve a ParaId for your parachain on Rococo, navigate to the [Polkadot.js Apps interface](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frococo-rpc.polkadot.io).

-* Ensure you are connected to the Rococo network by selecting the appropriate RPC endpoint (`wss://rococo-rpc.polkadot.io`).
-* Go to the "Developer" tab and select "Extrinsics".
-* Choose `registrar.reserve` from the dropdown menu and execute it with your account.
-* Check the included extrinsic result in the block to find your reserved `para_id` and note it down.

 ### Register parachain genesis code and state on relay-chain